 Welcome to the deeper recesses of my web site.
 This is the bit where I tell you about myself.
 For starters, I was born and live in Edinburgh, Scotland.
-My interest in amateur theatre started back in 1969.
+My interest in amateur theatre started back in 1969 - which makes this year my 50th anniversary in amdram!
 After serving my theatrical apprenticeship with local group Edinburgh People's Theatre, I moved on to become a founder member of Edinburgh Youth Theatre and worked with a number of other groups.
 Since 1978, I have mostly worked with the Mercators, one of Edinburgh's oldest drama groups.
-During my forty plus years in amateur theatre, I have acted in over eighty plays and directed another forty.
-I've been a film extra and have appeared four times in the world famous Edinburgh Military Tattoo, (playing in front of a total audience of over half a million!)
+During my forty plus years in amateur theatre, I have acted in over eighty plays and directed around fifty.
+I've also been a film extra and have appeared four times in the world famous Edinburgh Military Tattoo, each with a run of over three weeks - so I reckon I’ve appeared before an audience of over half a million - not including television.

-Total performances number over 1065, mainly in the UK, including twelve Edinburgh Festival Fringe Productions, but also in Ireland, Holland, France, Germany, Spain, Malta, Cyprus, Gibraltar, Canada, USA, India, Malaysia, Indonesia, Singapore, Australia, New Zealand and South Africa.
+Total performances number over one thousand, mainly in the UK, including twelve Edinburgh Festival Fringe Productions, but also in Ireland, Holland, France, Germany, Spain, Malta, Cyprus, Gibraltar, Canada, USA, India, Malaysia, Indonesia, Singapore, Australia, New Zealand and South Africa.

 I have also collaborated with another writer and close friend, Alistair Ferguson, on many Pantomime scripts.
 For details, contact AA Pantos.

 Playing Hob Elliot (centre) in Liddesdale at the Brunton Theatre, Edinburgh, 1988